ZIMUQIN-L/REMIN-attack/readme.md

 This project investigate approximate database reconstruction from range-response data.
 It includes a 2D pipeline using REMIN, as well as a high-dimensional attack pipeline.  schematic illustration of the REMIN reconstruction attack is shown in the figure below.
 ![](basic-attack-3.png)

+### Paper Reference

+Please cite our work as:

+“Learning from Leakage: Database Reconstruction from Just a Few Multidimensional Range Queries”, NDSS 2026.
+Available at [**this link**](https://ndss26-fall.hotcrp.com/doc/ndss26-fall-paper935.pdf).

 ### Environment
 - **Python**: 3.8
 - **Install deps** (recommended in a virtual environment)